hongooi73/ExpandedArsenal/README.md

 - 250+ new variants of Expanded Arsenal mechs, which are deadlier than even those from Elite Forces.
 - Elite contracts and repeatable flashpoints.
 Fight the Word of Blake's Jihad for the ultimate endgame experience!

 By default Elite Arsenal is disabled, so as not to overwhelm you at the start of a game.
 The recommended approach is to play with only Elite Forces enabled while you get your team established, then enable Elite Arsenal.
-Once you have veteran pilots, take elite contracts to get the hardest fights and the best loot.
+In addition, Expanded Arsenal provides an introductory flashpoint to give you a taste of what Elite Arsenal combat is like.

 **LAMs and Superheavies** add mechs of these types to the opfor.
 Both of these mods build on Elite Arsenal to add more content to the endgame.
 Land-Air Mechs (LAMs) are fast, agile, and nearly unhittable, while superheavies are juggernauts boasting incredible levels of protection and firepower.